nagix/mini-tokyo-3d/USER_GUIDE-en.md

 When you click or tap on a station, the station is selected and the map around the station is enlarged to show the locations and names of the exits on the map.
 When a station is selected, a list of exits will be displayed at the bottom of the screen.
 If you move the mouse pointer over the name of the exit in the list or tap it, the name of the exit will be highlighted on the map and you can check the location.
 Clicking on the map where no station exists will deselect it.

+**Note**: As of the version 3.0, only subway lines and underground stations are supported for displaying station exit information.

 ### Route Search

 <img src="docs/.vuepress/public/images/search-form.jpg" width="400"> <img src="docs/.vuepress/public/images/search-route.jpg" width="400"> <img src="docs/.vuepress/public/images/search-icon.jpg" width="49" align="top">